Philippines: What happened to the victims of Marawi's deadly siege? | DW | 22.10.2021

 Residents of Marawi were caught in a siege four years ago, some who died have still not been identified

-The siege had been raging for two days before Gilda could contact her son Jessie.
-He worked in a bakery in Marawi, a city on the southern Philippine island of Mindanao.
+The siege had been raging for two days before Gilda could contact her son Jessie, who worked in a bakery in Marawi, a city on the Philippines' southern island of Mindanao.

 Aged 17, he wanted to help his mother provide for his three sisters.